biothings/mygene.info/docs/index.rst

 Is this project open-sourced?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Yes, this project is open-sourced under MIT license.
+Yes, this project is open-sourced under Apache license.
 The source code of `MyGene.info <http://mygene.info>`_ are hosted at `bitbucket <https://bitbucket.org/newgene/genedoc/src>`_

 Who is using MyGene.info?